Khafa Khafa Zindagi

 Khafa Khafa Zindagi is 2018 Pakistani family drama television series produced by Sadia Jabbar under Sadia Jabbar Production.
-The series focuses on trials and tribulations of a married couple played by Ali Safina and Sumbal Iqbal along with Shagufta Ejaz, Dua Malik and Aiza Awan in pivotal roles.
+The series focuses on the trials and tribulations of a married couple played by Ali Safina and Sumbal Iqbal along with Shagufta Ejaz, Dua Malik and Aiza Awan in pivotal roles.
 It was first aired 29 August 2018 on A-Plus TV.